Dare-marvel/LeetCode-Solutions/PYTHON/Zigzag Conversion.md

 ## Time and Space Complexity
 ### `Time Complexity`:
-The time complexity of the convert method is O(n), where n is the length of the input string s.<br>
+The time complexity of the convert method is O(n), where n is the length of the input string s.
 This is because the method iterates over each character in the input string once.

 ### `Space Complexity`: